Schatten1711/Useful-C/README.md

 # Useful-C
-Code for some useful tools.
+Code for some useful tools (currently just a temperature converter)